NOBC New Orleans Bicycle Club

 membership@usacycling.org

-La-Ms Bicycle Racing AssociationThe Louisiana/Mississippi Bicycle Racing Association (LAMBRA) is the official point of contact for race permitting, officiating, event coordination, rider licensing, rider upgrades, etc. In order to compete in USCF-sanctioned events (all major races and the District Championships), you must join the United States Cycling Federation.
-Membership in the USCF insures that the rider will receive most regional race announcements, as well as Cycling USA, the USCF newspaper.
-The USCF conducts rider training camps, and clinics throughout the year.
-NOBC members are strongly urged to join the USCF.
+La-Ms Bicycle Racing AssociationThe Louisiana/Mississippi Bicycle Racing Association (LAMBRA) is the official point of contact for race permitting, officiating, event coordination, rider licensing, rider upgrades, etc., and maintains an agreement with USA Cycling under which it handles many of the day-to-day issues such as rider upgrades, event permit approvals, results submission, etc. In order to compete in USAC-sanctioned events (all major races and the District Championships), you must join USA Cycling or purchase a 1-day USAC license.
+USAC conducts rider training camps, and clinics throughout the year.
+NOBC members are strongly urged to get USAC racing licenses.
 For information and an application, contact the Louisiana/Mississippi Bicycle Racing Association (LAMBRA).

 Membership

-USCF riders are divided up into a number of classes for both men and women according to age.
+USAC riders are divided up into a number of classes for both men and women according to age.
 Riders under 18 are classified as Juniors (although they can opt to race as seniors).
-Riders over 18 are classified as Seniors.
-Riders over the are of 30 are considered to be Masters (although they too can always race as Seniors).
+Riders over the are of 35 are typically considered to be Masters (although they too can always race as Seniors).
 Within a given event, races may be held for a number of age divisions, at the discretion of the race organizers.
-Most often, there will be a race for Juniors, a number of races for Seniors (according to category), a race for Masters 35 and over, and a race for Women.
+Most often, locally, there will be a race for Juniors, a number of races for the various racing categories, one or two races for Masters, and a race for Women.
 Larger events will have races for more classes.
 Smaller events may combine classes into single races.

-Each USCF rider is assigned to one of five numbered Categories (Women are assigned to one of four), depending on experience and race results.
-New members are automatically assigned to Category 5 for Men and Category 4 for Women.
-Many local recreational riders never seek to advance beyone Category 3.
+Each USAC rider is assigned to one of five numbered Categories, depending on experience and race results.
+New members are automatically assigned to Category 5.
+Many local recreational riders never seek to advance beyond Category 4.
 Riders can upgrade to the lower-numbered, more competitive categories based on a combination of experience and race results.
 In general, categories are as follows:

 Category 1: National Caliber atheletes who often compete in the same races as professionals.

-Category 2: Advanced riders with several successful seasons of experience.
+Category 2: Advanced riders with several successful seasons of experience in major races.

-Category 3: Intermediate riders with one to three years of experience.
+Category 3: Intermediate riders with one to three years of experience in major races.

-Category 4: Novice Riders in their first or second seasons.
+Category 4: Experienced riders in their first or second seasons and riders who race only occasionally.

 Category 5: New Licensees and 1-day licencees.